Setup for examples

 )

-#> Transaction started
+#> Transaction started.

-#> Transaction rolled back
+#> Transaction rolled back.

 #> Transaction automatically rolled back: Transaction rolled back due to error: Simulated error - something went wrong!